MarkBind/markbind/docs/userGuide/deployingTheSite.md

 The sample `deploy.yml` workflow above uses the [default GitHub Token secret](https://docs.github.com/en/actions/reference/authentication-in-a-workflow) that is generated automatically for each GitHub Actions workflow.
 You may also use a [GitHub Personal Access Token](#generating-a-github-personal-access-token) in place of the default GitHub Token.
 </box>

 Once you have created the file, commit and push the file to your repo.

+Then, navigate to the `Settings > Pages` section on GitHub for that repository and set the source to the root of the `gh-pages` branch.
+You can read [this source](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) on GitHub Pages for more details.

 GitHub Actions should start to build and deploy your MarkBind site.
 You can verify this by visiting `www.github.com/<org|username>/<repo>/actions`.

 <box type="tip" id="markbind-action-tip">